merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

                   --get-default-config default-metagenomics-config.json
 ```

-It is very big, and that's why we didn't paste it here.
+It is very long, and that's why we didn't paste it here.
 We keep things flexible for you, and that means having many parameters.

 But there are some general things you can notice: